avilashsaha035/project-brain-mcp/README.md

 ## 📝 Example prompts

 ```
-Scan the structure of /Users/me/projects/my-api
+Scan the structure of https://github.com/username/repo-name

-What are the key files I should read in /Users/me/projects/my-app?
+What are the key files I should read in this repo?

 Explain the auth flow in /Users/me/projects/my-api